programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 - Plotly Express (`plotly.express`, usually imported as `px`) is an accessible, high-level interface for creating data visualisations, offering ~30 different graph types to users.
 The module provides functions which create figures in just one line of code (although more lines are required for certain customisations), making graphs quick and easy to create.
 Since this is a 'high-level' interface, users do not need to interact with the underlying data structure of graphs when using `plotly.px`.
 Plotly recommends that new users start with Express before working directly with Plotly Graph Objects.
 - Plotly Graph Objects (`plotly.graph_objects`, usually imported as `go`) are the *actual* figures created and rendered by Plotly 'under the hood': in essence, when a user creates a figure in `plotly.px`, Plotly will generate a Graph Object to store the graph's data.
 These data include not only the information being visualised through the graph but also attributes such as graph colours, sizes, and shapes.
 It is therefore possible to create visualisations at the lower-level `plotly.go` module; in fact, it is possible to recreate *anything* made with `plotly.px`using `plotly.go`.
 It is generally advised to use `plotly.px` where possible since using `plotly.go`often involves generating many lines of code, but, as we will see later, there are some specific use cases for `plotly.go`.
-- The Plotly Dash module (imported as `dash`) is a framework for building interactive web applications (typically dashbaords) which can be embedded into websites and other platforms.
+- The Plotly Dash module (imported as `dash`) is a framework for building interactive web applications (typically dashboards) which can be embedded into websites and other platforms.
 Users often integrate figures created using `plotly.px` and/or `plotly.go` into their Dash apps, making the Plotly Python stack a full suite for creating, manipulating, and publishing interactive data visualisations.
 Plotly Dash is built on top of React.js and Plotly.js to enable integration with the web, meaning that users do not need to have any knowledge of Javascript, CSS or HTML (only Python).[^2]

 Plotly provides comprehensive documentation for working with [Express and Graph Objects](https://plotly.com/python/) and for using [Dash](https://dash.plotly.com/).